 Discussion

+This study explored the extent to which distinct impacts of manipulating what, when, and where could be found in behavioral and electrophysiological data.
 Our findings suggest that this is possible.
-While Contrary to usual patterns in the literature (Curran 2007), RTs did not show a significant effect of old/new, they were influenced by most of the manipulations, including where, location at test relative to study, with RTs for stationary items quicker than those for new items, and both quicker than displaced items (see Figure 8A).
-RTs were also influenced by when, retention interval, and when, study room, with the effects of these manipulations blunted by an interaction with where, location at study: while RTs for stationary items showed larger differences due to when than displaced items.
-No effects of where, location relative to other items, were found.
+While RTs did not show a significant effect of old/new, they were influenced by most of the manipulations, including where---location at test relative to study---with RTs for stationary items quicker than those for new items, and both quicker than displaced items (see Figure 8A).
+RTs were also influenced by when---retention interval and when---study room, with the effects of these manipulations blunted by an interaction with where---location at test relative to location at study: RTs for stationary items showed larger differences due to when than displaced items.
+No effects of where---location relative to other items---were found.
 This may be a result of the nature of the comparison: common locations contained items in both Room A and Room B, with unique locations only used once during each encoding session.
 Over the course of 32 sessions, all locations were used multiple times, leaving no location genuinely “unique.”
+It is possible that items that share locations across different sessions are subject to interference at retrieval (Murnane & Shiffrin, 1991), blunting the effect of this manipulation.

-Similar to RT, no differences in ERP amplitude were found for old/new, but significant differences were found for where, location at test relative to study, with LPONE amplitude for stationary items significantly larger than for displaced, and ordinally larger than new (Figure 8B).
+Similar to RT, no differences in ERP amplitude were found for old/new, but significant differences were found for where---location at test relative to study---with LPONE amplitude for stationary items significantly larger than for displaced, and ordinally larger than new (Figure 8B).
 No other significant effects were found for ERP amplitude.
-It is possible that the post-judgment location test encouraged reliance on spatial location more than the other manipulations, though incidental recollection has been shown to impact the LPONE (Curran, 1998).
-However, during a short-term memory paradigm, LPONE amplitude was found to be insensitive to recency (Danker et al, 2008). encourage the use of techniques to understand the integration of streams of information.
+It is possible that the post-judgment location test encouraged reliance on spatial location more than the other manipulations, though the LPONE has been shown to be modified by remembered information even without the intent of retrieval (Curran, 1998).
+However, during a short-term memory paradigm, LPONE amplitude was found to be insensitive to recency (Danker et al, 2008).

-Further examination of the data using trial-by-trial regressions found no effects that were consistent across the entire sample.
-This may be explained by individual differences in the shapes, sizes, and orientations of participants’ brains, as well as the small number of participants (with 24 contributing usable data) and trials within each subtype.
-Instead, we found (spatially-constrained) responsive electrodes for each manipulation and participant separately and averaged them to visualize the time course of each manipulation.
-Multiple patterns were found for each when and where manipulation, and the ones with the most participants were selected as the strongest effects.
+We found (spatially-constrained) sets of electrodes for each participant that revealed the time-course of the effects of our primary manipulations.
 The regression results show a pattern of frontal involvement in time.
-This is consistent with research that found modulations of amplitude based on recency in the FN400 (Danker et al., 2008), a more controversial frontocentral ERP that is thought to index item familiarity (Rugg & Curran, 2007), but has been criticized as indistinct from an ERP related to semantic processing (Voss & Federmeier, 2011).
+This is consistent with research that found modulations of amplitude based on recency in the FN400 (Danker et al., 2008), a more controversial frontocentral ERP that is thought to index item familiarity (Rugg & Curran, 2007), but has been criticized as indistinct from an ERP related to semantic processing, the N400 (Voss & Federmeier, 2011).
 Both Room B items and items seen before a short retention interval had larger amplitudes, and the effect appeared slow and enduring.
-The effects were not identical, however: in the when, retention interval, comparison, the responsive electrodes were generally found to be more frontal than those used in the when, study room, comparison. task demands call for responses related to memory, and do not require semantic processing,
+The effects were not identical, however: in the when---retention interval--- comparison, the responsive electrodes were generally found to be more frontal than those used in the when---study room---comparison.
+Previous research has found that when task demands call for responses related to memory, and do not require semantic processing, the FN400 appears to have a more frontal distribution than the N400 (Strozak, Abedzadeh, & Curran, 2016), which may indicate that the effect of retention interval found in our data is more memory-related than the effect of study room.